jewettaij/visfd/doc/doc_filter_mrc.md

 Note: If **type** is set to *all*, then two different files will be generated whose names will end in ".minima.txt" and ".maxima.txt", respectively.

+#### Blob detection and masking

+It is recommended that you refrain from specifying a mask *during* the process of blob detection
+(for example, by using the "**-mask**" argument).
+Doing so could cause blobs which are near the periphery of the mask to be ignored.
+Instead, it is recommended that you use the "**-mask**" argument *later on, after you have finished blob detection* together with the "**-discard-blobs**" argument.
+(This was shown in the example above.)

+Sometimes you might want to use the "**-mask**" argument during blob detection because it can accelerate the search for blobs
+(by ignoring voxels outside the mask).
+However don't do this if you care about blobs near the periphery.

 #### Automatic disposal of blobs (non-max suppression)